National Recycling Week

 Cleaning up the garage and yard ?

-Paints, gas bottles, chemicals, oils (including cooking oil) and pesticides, known as Household Problem wastes can be taken to our annual chemical cleanout event or other nearby recycling drop off points.
+Paints, gas bottles, chemicals, oils (including cooking oil) and pesticides, known as Household Problem Wastes, can be taken to our Household Chemical CleanOut event or other nearby recycling drop off points.

 Recycling old clothes and textiles

-We can donate clothes in good condition to charity for someone else to wear either by dropping off at their store or into the nearest collection bin, but what about that stuff that has seen better days?
+Clothes that are in good condition can be donated to charity stores or through clothing collection bins, but what about the stuff that has seen better days?
 Check out some of these options.

-H&M Recycling - check your nearest H&M store for a drop off point for textiles including clothes no longer suitable for wearing.
+H&M Recycling - check your nearest H&M store for a drop off point for textiles, including clothes no longer suitable for wearing.
 The program commenced in 2013 and they now have recycling boxes in stores across the globe.
-It is really simple take your bag of clothes and hand them in at the register.
+It's really simple - take your bag of clothes and hand them in at the register.
 Clothes are sorted into 3 categories - Rewear, Re-use and Recycle.
 Find out more about the program.

 Upparel - The first of its kind in Australia.
-This company works with charity partners to recycle what can be re-worn.
+This company works with charity partners to repurpose items that can be re-worn.
 The unwearables are sorted into colours where they create new yarn, filling for mattresses, pet beds and home insulation.
-It's really simple, head to their website to book a collection (fee applies per weight), and then these are collected from your door once you are ready.
+It's an easy service to use - head to their website to book a collection (fee applies per weight), and then the items are collected from your door once you are ready.
 Each collection receives a credit to redeem on the products created from your donated items.

-Compost or worm farm - if you have an item that is made from natural fibres and it is no longer wearable you can use it as a blanket for your worm farm, or pop it in your compost bin and send it back to nature.
+Compost or worm farm - if you have an item that is made from natural fibres and is no longer wearable, you can use it as a blanket for your worm farm or pop it in your compost bin and send it back to nature.
 Composting and worm farming is a great addition to your home to manage your organics right in your backyard.

-These are just a couple of options available if you know of others let us know so we can share the information so as a community we can keep our textiles away from landfill.
+These are just a few options available.
+If you know of others let us know so we can share the information with our community and keep our textiles away from landfill!